 The Education Department of the Seaford Historical Society has tours of the Ross Plantation and the Seaford Museum to meet Delaware State Standards.

 - Plantation tours focus on the Civil War period and Victorian Era with tours of an 1860 Italianate style mansion and the only documented log slave quarter in DE.

 - Tours of the Seaford Museum journey through a timeline of United States and Delaware history beginning with the natural resources that made this area a wonderful place to settle.

 - Hands-on activities are included at both sites, and Victorian style attire is worn by docents in the Ross Mansion.

 - A textile display in the slave quarter includes two working looms and displays contrasting the processes of turning cotton, flax, and wool fibers into cloth.

 - Tours are available year round at both sites, but fall and spring are optimum times at the plantation due to the variety of outside games and activities.

-- Click on one of the topics below to learn more.
+Click on the links below to learn more about each tour package.

-The Education Department also sponsors a Youth Interpreter Program which begins in fifth grade.
-Youth are trained and serve as docents during special events, participate in Victorian related weaving and cooking activities, help maintain a positive appearance at the plantation, and more. learn more.
+The Education Department also sponsors a Youth Volunteer Program which begins in fifth grade.
+Youth are trained and serve as docents during special events, participate in Victorian related weaving and cooking activities, help maintain a positive appearance at the plantation, and more.
+LEARN MORE